Compare any two graphics cards:

 Pixel Rate

-The Radeon R9 M385X is a bit (about 9%) faster with regards to full screen anti-aliasing than the GeForce GTX 260 Core 216, and also will be able to handle higher screen resolutions without slowing down too much. (explain)
+The Radeon R9 M385X will be a small bit (more or less 9%) faster with regards to anti-aliasing than the GeForce GTX 260 Core 216, and also able to handle higher resolutions while still performing well. (explain)

 Radeon R9 M385X 17600 Mpixels/sec